Sheep and Goat Biosecurity Overview

 An information portal for sheep and goat producers from the University of Maryland Extension.
 Biosecurity for sheep located in the Sheep 201 course.

-A comprehensive list of small ruminant diseases from the Center for Food Security and Public Health.
+A list of transboundary and zoonotic diseases of small ruminants from the Center for Food Security and Public Health.

 Scrapie Eradication Program